Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

+The presentation of this work is aimed to be self-contained.
+Various mathematical methods made use of are outlined and the readers are provided with a set of selected references for more detailed expositions of the corresponding mathematical techniques.

-The pure quantum state we consider taking such limitations of degrees of freedom into account can be expressed in terms of a well-defined $2\pi$-periodic state defined on a circle with an angular position $\theta$ in the range $-\pi \le \theta \le \pi$.
-In terms of a parameter $\lambda > 0$ its Fourier series expansion reads
+The pure quantum state $\psi(\theta)$ which we, in particular, will consider taking limitations of degrees of freedom into account can be expressed in terms of a well-defined $2\pi$-periodic extension of the state defined on a circle with an angular position $\theta$ in the range $-\pi \le \theta \le \pi$ as discussed in detail in \Refer{Padgett_2004}.
+In terms of a parameter $\lambda > 0$, its convergent Fourier series expansion reads

 where $\psi_n(\theta)= \exp(in\theta)/\sqrt{2\pi}$ is a normalized orthonormal eigenfunction of the angular momentum operator $L= -id/d\theta$.
-The Fourier coefficients $c(n)$ have been identified in accordance with to the state in \Refer{Skagerstam_2023}.
-We will treat $\bar{\theta}$ as a free parameter often with the choice $\bar{\theta}=0$ because of reasons of simplicity unless explicitly specified.
-For arbitrary values of the parameter $\bar{l}$ the last expression in Eq.(\ref{eq:wigner2024_3}) is expressed in terms of $\bar{l} = l + \eps$, where $l$ is an integer and $0 \leq \eps <1$.
-This expression will be used below in small $\lambda$ considerations.
-In passing, we observe that a completely different, but formally related state with a Gaussian like amplitude as in Eq.(\ref{eq:wigner2024_3}), has been investigated theoretically as well as experimentally in \Refer{Soto_2008} without considering appropriate Wigner functions.
+The Fourier coefficients $c(n)$ have here been identified in accordance with the state in \Refer{Skagerstam_2023}.
+The space of parameters is therefore given by the set $\Omega = \{ \bar{\theta},\lambda ,\bar{l}\}$.
+We will treat $\bar{\theta}$ as a free parameter often with the choice $\bar{\theta}=0$ for reasons of simplicity unless explicitly specified.
+For arbitrary values of the real-valued parameter $\bar{l}$ the last expression in Eq.(\ref{eq:wigner2024_3}) is expressed in terms of $\bar{l} = l + \eps$, where $l$ is an integer and $0 \leq \eps <1$.
+The last expression in Eq.(\ref{eq:wigner2024_3}) will be used in sections below for small $\lambda$ considerations.

+In passing, we observe that a completely different, but formally related state with a Gaussian-like amplitude as in Eq.(\ref{eq:wigner2024_3}) as well as other related states have been reviewed theoretically as well as investigated experimentally in \Refer{Soto_2008} (and references cited therein) without considering the use of quasi-probability densities.

 The normalization factor $N$ in Eq.(\ref{eq:wigner2024_3}) is determined by the condition